torsoe/Concrete5-Packages/README.md

 # Concrete5-Packages

-## 	Custom id at layout Areas
+## Custom ID for Layout-Areas and Blocks
-enable a inputfield for a custom id for layouts in the custom style inline toolbar.
+enable a inputfield for a custom id in your layout-area and block  custom style toolbar.

 ## Button Block
 add Buttons to your page.